syntactician/spb/README.md

 ## todo

 - [X] reformat as patchset atop pbwww
-- [X] https for ptpb.pw, sleuthpaste.com, and paste.guvernator.net
+- [X] https for ptpb.pw and paste.guvernator.net
 - [ ] automatic ssl cert renewal
 - [ ] allow user to request a 4-character URL
 - [ ] allow reading from any text on the web